sjbevins/n8n-arxiv-digest/README.md

 5. Copy the key (starts with `sk-ant-...`)
    - You'll enter it in n8n later (Step 10)

 The included workflow is pre-configured to use Claude Haiku 4.5 (fast and inexpensive).
-You can change the model later — see [Changing the LLM Model](#changing-the-llm-model).
+You can change the model later: see [Changing the LLM Model](#changing-the-llm-model).

 > **Using a different API provider?** n8n has built-in nodes for OpenAI, Google Gemini, Azure OpenAI, Mistral, and others.
 You can swap the LLM node in the workflow to use any supported provider.
 The rest of the pipeline stays the same.